Canine cognition pioneer Alexandra Horowitz studies the inner lives of humanity’s best nonhuman friends

-On November 3, President Sian Leah Beilock hosted New York Times technology and healthcare reporter Katie Hafner and Memorial Sloan Kettering bioethicist Amy Scharf for an on-campus/hybrid event to discuss the launch of Hafner and Scharf’s new podcast, Lost Women of Science.
-Scharf and Hafner are the podcast’s executive producers and the founders of the Lost Women of Science Initiative, a nonprofit organization that’s partnered with Barnard to raise awareness of the important contributions women have made in the realm of scientific achievements and progress as well as empower young women and girls to pursue STEM careers.
-The event was part of the Barnard Year of Science, a yearlong celebration of everything related to science, technology, engineering, and math at the College.
+On November 3, President Sian Leah Beilock hosted New York Times technology and healthcare reporter Katie Hafner and Memorial Sloan Kettering bioethicist Amy Scharf for an on-campus/online event to discuss the launch of their new podcast, Lost Women of Science.
+Scharf and Hafner are the podcast’s executive producers and the founders of the Lost Women of Science Initiative, a nonprofit organization that’s partnered with Barnard to empower young women and girls to pursue STEM careers.
+The event was part of the Barnard Year of Science, a campus-wide celebration of everything related to science, technology, engineering, and math at the College.

 President Beilock moderated the discussion and connected the podcast’s mission to Barnard’s advancements in STEM fields.
 “Highlighting what women have contributed to science in the past, thinking about what they’ll contribute in the future, both at Barnard and beyond, is something that’s really in line with what [the College] is doing,” President Beilock said.
-“As part of our Year of Science, where we’re uplifting and celebrating all things science at Barnard, we’re so excited to partner with Amy and Katie to hear about what they’ve done on the podcast.”
+“We’re so excited to partner with Amy and Katie to hear about what they’ve done on the podcast.”

 The podcast lays out reported narratives on women scientists who made groundbreaking achievements in their fields yet have gone largely unacknowledged for their pivotal work.
 “Part of our mantra is that for every Rosalind Franklin or Marie Curie, whose story has been told, there are scores of women — these amazing scientists — whose stories haven’t been told,” said Hafner.
 “And we’ve accrued a database of between 150 and 200 women whose stories deserve to be told.”